stevenrhaggerty/handibot-chopsaw/README.md

 ##About
 This app is used to cut a board as would do a Chop Saw or a Miter Saw.
-This app as to be integrated to the FabMo Dashboard.
+This app has to be integrated to the FabMo Dashboard.

 #Installation
 * Clone this repository